hashicorp/terraform-plugin-docs/README.md

 ### Installation

 You can install a copy of the binary manually from the releases, or you can optionally use the [tools.go model](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md) for tool installation.

+## Disclaimer

+This experimental repository contains software which is still being developed and in the alpha testing stage.
+It is not ready for production use.